Cost to Attend

 After factoring in Cornell grants, loans and work-study, the remaining portion is the total annual cost for each family.
 This is a combination of the parent contribution, which is determined by income, assets, family size and number of undergraduates in college, and the student contribution, which is the amount students are asked to contribute to the cost of their education through summer employment and a portion of their savings or trust.

 In addition to the estimated budgets below, we encourage you to use the Financial Aid Calculator to estimate your family’s unique cost to attend.
 You can also review examples of real financial aid packages recently awarded to Cornell students and their families.

 Estimated Cost of Attendance Before Financial Aid

 2020-21 Estimated Tuition and Fees

-Note: The housing fee is based on a double occupancy room.
-Students without health insurance that meets Cornell's requirements and international students may be required to purchase additional health insurance.
+Note: Housing is based on a double occupancy room.
+Students without health insurance that meets Cornell's requirements and international students are required to purchase additional health insurance.

 Books, Supplies, Miscellaneous